PurritoBin/PurritoBin/README.md

 - You can run it on an internal system so that it is accessible only by the people inside the network.

 ### What PurritoBin does NOT provide
-- Sever to browse the pastes
+- Server to browse the pastes
-  - The pastes are plain text files, so they can be shown using [httpd(8)](https://man.openbsd.org/httpd.8), [apache](https://httpd.apache.org/), [nginx](https://www.nginx.com/) or literally any other server.
+  - The pastes are plain text files, so they can be shown using [httpd(8)](https://man.openbsd.org/httpd.8), [apache](https://httpd.apache.org/), [nginx](https://www.nginx.com/) or literally any other web server.
 Use them, they are much better at this and can implement a lot of other functionality.
 - Auto cleaning of pastes
   - Use a [cron](https://en.wikipedia.org/wiki/Cron) job to manage this.
 It is a lot more efficient and also gives you more control.
 - Request throttling
-  - Use a firewall, like [pf](https://www.openbsd.org/faq/pf/filter.html) or [iptables](https://linux.die.net/man/8/iptables), to manage this, they are designed for exactly this kind of feature.
+  - Use a firewall, like [pf](https://www.openbsd.org/faq/pf/filter.html), [nftables](https://wiki.nftables.org/wiki-nftables/index.php/Main_Page) or **(god forbid)** [iptables](https://linux.die.net/man/8/iptables), to manage this, they are designed for exactly this kind of feature.

 ### Requirements